 Most people translate “advice” as “naseehah” in Arabic.
 Naseehah literally means “sincerity”.

 The Prophet (peace be upon him) said, ‘The religion is naseehah (sincerity).”
 We said, “To whom?”
 He said, “To Allah, His Book, His Messenger, and to the leaders of the Muslims and their common folk.”’ -Reported by Tamim Al-Dari (Muslim)

-As you can see, naseehah should be directed to more than just the people around us, yet most Muslims seem fixated with directing sincere advice to the common folk and even neglecting the sincerity they should show to Allah, His Messengers, the Qur’an, and the Muslim leaders.
+As you can see, naseehah should be directed to more than just the people around us, yet most Muslims seem fixated with giving sincere advice to the common folk, and even neglecting the sincerity they should show to Allah, His Messengers, the Qur’an, and the Muslim leaders.

--Speak nicely and be gentle – Never give advice when you are frustrated and certainly not when you’re angry.
+Never give advice when you are frustrated, and certainly not when you’re angry.

--Get your facts straight before you go in and try to ‘fix’ things.
-Never make assumptions and never give advice on a situation you have nothing to do with.
+Never make assumptions or give advice on a situation you have nothing to do with.

 How can you tell people to do what is right and forget to do it yourselves, even though you recite the Scripture?
 Have you no sense?”
 (Al-Baqarah 2: 44)

-- Swallow your pride.
-Try to stay humble and remember you are not being attacked.
+1- Swallow your pride and try to stay humble.
+Remember that you are not being attacked.
 Actually listen to what the person is saying.

--Say “thank you” even if you’re not going to follow the advice – There is no obligation for you to follow every piece of advice you have been given, but keep the peace.
+5 – Say “thank you,” even if you’re not going to follow the advice.
+There is no obligation for you to follow every piece of advice you have been given, but keep the peace.